A Likelihood Ratio Framework for Highly Motivated Subdominant Signals: Introduction

-$ H_0 $ and $ H_1 $ are typically modeled with $ P_0 $ and $ P_1 $ free parameters, respectively.
-In many theories, $ H_0 $ is nested within $ H_1 $, meaning $ H_0 $ can be derived from $ H_1 $ by fixing $ \tilde{P}_1 $ parameters.
-Here, $ \tilde{P}_1 = P_1 - P_0 $ represents the number of additional parameters introduced by new physics.
-If $ H_1 $ includes parameters not shared with $ H_0 $ or beyond the $ \tilde{P}_1 $ constrained parameters, the look-elsewhere effect must be accounted for.
+$ H_0 $ and $ H_1 $ are typically modeled with $ p_0 $ and $ p_1 $ free parameters, respectively.
+In many theories, $ H_0 $ is nested within $ H_1 $, meaning $ H_0 $ can be derived from $ H_1 $ by fixing $ \tilde{p}_1 $ parameters.
+Here, $ \tilde{p}_1 = p_1 - p_0 $ represents the number of additional parameters introduced by new physics.
+If $ H_1 $ includes parameters not shared with $ H_0 $ or beyond the $ \tilde{p}_1 $ constrained parameters, the look-elsewhere effect must be accounted for.
 In this study, we exclude such parameters.
-According to Wilks' theorem \cite{Wilks:1938dza}, for a sufficiently large sample size, the likelihood ratio test statistic $ \lambda(x) $ under $ H_0 $ follows a chi-square distribution with $ \tilde{P}_1 $ degrees of freedom.
-In our example, $ H_1 $ introduces two additional parameters beyond $ H_0 $, so we expect $ \lambda(x) $ to follow $ \chi^2(2) $.
-Fig.~(\ref{fig:F2}) highlights the region where probability of finding the test larger than a critical value $\lambda_c$ equals to $ P( \lambda(x)>\lambda_c ) = 0.05 $ and the values of $ \lambda_{{\rm obs}} $ which is computed from the pseudo-data represented in Fig.~(\ref{fig:F1}) is determined inside this region.
-Choosing the p-value $\sim 0.05$ corresponds to the $\sim 2\sigma$ significance.
-It is deduced that this would be a hint for further investigation of an HM model.
+According to Wilks' theorem \cite{Wilks:1938dza}, for a sufficiently large sample size, the likelihood ratio test statistic $ \mathrm{t} $ under $ H_0 $ follows a chi-square distribution with $ \tilde{p}_1 $ degrees of freedom.
+It is important to emphasize that the alternative hypothesis $H_1$ carries a risk of overfitting unless it is genuinely HM that is discussed in details in following section.
+In such situations, hypothesis testing remains a valuable tool for uncovering potential new signals.
+In this work, we aim to clarify the conditions under which the outcome of a hypothesis test can be regarded as reliable.
 The next section details the derivation and interpretation of this test.